BUMETCS673/seprojects-cs673olf24team1/ai-api/readme.md

 # 🌟 Model API Service

 Welcome to the **Model API Service**!
-This directory encompasses the core functionalities of the project, designed to deliver a seamless experience.
+This directory encompasses the core functionalities of the project.
+We implemented the llm model using Langchain and a decision tree algorithm.
+Then, expose it as an API using FastAPI/Uvicorn.
+Docker is used to containerize and deploy on the cloud.

 ## 🔍 Core Features